Biography

 Dr. Irène Mathieu is an Associate Professor in the Department of Pediatrics and acts as the Assistant Director of Programs in Health Humanities for the UVA School of Medicine.
 Receiving her medical degree from Vanderbilt University, Dr. Mathieu completed her residency in general pediatrics at the Children’s Hospital of Philadelphia.
 To expand her medical expertise, Dr. Mathieu received her M.P.H. from the John’s Hopkins Bloomberg School of Public Health as of 2023.

 In her current position at the Center for Health Humanities & Ethics, Dr. Mathieu combines her artistic abilities as a writer of poetry, fiction, and creative nonfiction with her academic teachings, where she lectures students about social drivers of health through literature.
-In her own writings, she explores questions of history, identity, and race, brainstorming how we can transform our future to be more equitable and healthier for humans and non-humans alike.
+In her own writings, she explores questions of history and identity, brainstorming how we can transform our future to be healthier for humans and non-humans alike.

 Commitment to Health Protection

 A current WAYS project involves the Teen Wellness Team, a group of teenage and adult researchers engaging in youth participatory action research (YPAR).
-This research approach allows young individuals to work alongside adult investigators to perform research on and jointly take action against pediatric mental health issues.
-Dr. Mathieu is proud of the team’s ability to acknowledge generational differences and collaborate on research guided by the voices of youth themselves.
+This research approach allows young individuals to work alongside adult investigators to perform research on and jointly take action against pediatric behavioral health issues.
+Dr. Mathieu is proud of the team’s ability to collaborate on research guided by the voices of youth themselves.

 In her various roles, Dr. Mathieu recognizes the need for proactive advocacy at all levels of government.
-A member of the Virginia Clinicians for Climate Action, Dr. Mathieu also writes op-eds covering important topics like immigrant child health and LGBTQ+ kids rights.
 In addition, she lends her unique expertise to policy conversations and regularly speaks on local and regional news outlets to advocate on behalf of her patients.

 Links & Related Material